-This blog post is about negative emotions and the common observation that people in general normally do not shy away from negative emotions very quickly, or at all.
+This article is about negative emotions and the common observation that people in general normally do not shy away from negative emotions very quickly, or at all.
 Why is that?

-Keywords: emotion, habit, negative emotion. law of attraction, thinking, thought, rationalization.
+KEYWORDS: emotion, habit, negative emotion, Law of Attraction, LOA, thinking, thought, rationalization.

 The topic for today’s blog post is negative emotion.
 Why is it that people in general normally “embrace” negative emotion, or at least not immediately reject it?

 As I see it, there may be three main reasons for why people in general do not immediately abandon their negative emotions.

 The first reason could be that they have not yet recognized the importance of their own emotions.
 Such a recognition might be of different types.